BaconBravo/Wowza-Learning-Terms-and-Policies/Privacy Policy.md

 Here are some examples of how we use this information:

 - **Providing, maintaining and improving the Service**.
 Account information we collect from you allows us to help you log in, host your content, and use the various study tools we have.
-It also allows us learn about how you and others use Wowza Learning to help create new activities and services, like Wowza Learning Live.
+It also allows us learn about how you and others use Wowza Learning to help create new activities and services, like Wowza Learning Games.
 - **Improving, personalizing and facilitating your use of the Service**.
 When you sign up and use a Wowza Learning account, we may associate certain information with your new account, such as information about other Wowza Learning accounts you had or currently have, and your prior usage of the Service.
 For example, we use information collected from cookies and other technologies, like pixel tags, to save your language preferences, so we will be able to have our services appear in the language you prefer.
 We do this in order to ensure that content from the Service is presented in the most effective manner for you.
 - **Measuring, tracking and analyzing trends and usage in connection with your use or the performance of the Service**.
 In order to develop and enhance our products and deliver a consistent, secure and continuous experience, we need gather certain information to analyze usage and performance of the Service.
 We also use mobile analytics software to pursue our legitimate interests in operating and improving Wowza Learning by allowing us to better understand the functionality of our mobile software on your device.
 This software may record information such as how often you use the application, the events and activities that occur within the application, aggregated usage, performance data, and where the application was downloaded from.
 - **Fulfilling any other purpose disclosed to you in connection with the Service.**